-People for Research recently hosted our third webinar with guest Adam Babajee-Pycroft, Managing Director at Natural Interaction.
+People for Research recently hosted our third webinar with guest UX expert Adam Babajee-Pycroft [previously Natural Interaction].
 We had a very engaged audience and the questions section made up almost half of the webinar slot.
 Here are a handful of the most in-depth questions and the answers provided.

 What tools work best to run remote research?

 Adam: We run a lot of remote moderated research.
 There are dedicated tools out there such as lookback, but video conferencing tools are probably a good place to start.
 I am a big fan of Zoom, it’s fairly easy to set up and cheap to licence, which is an important consideration.
 It seems fairly bullet-proof even with poor connection.
 Try and go where your users are, and pick the right tools for them.

 Do you have any tips for doing remote research with people who have accessibility needs or who use assistive technology?

 Adam: Often when considering assistive technology everyone thinks about visual impairments and screen readers, which is a good place to start, but actually there are a number of different things to take into consideration when planning research, such as input devices the participants use, the computer they have, and physical impairments which might impact the session.
 Also, potentially cognitive issues and any challenge around comprehension of things could be a factor.
 There are tools such as Hemmingway, where you can put in the word you are trying to use and it will provide guidance based on an appropriate reading age.